The Secrets of Scalable Content Production

 Brandscaping makes sense

 One of the best ways to create scalable content is to make use of brandscaping.
 Precisely, it is a content marketing practice where two complementary businesses work together.
-Both of them combine their expertise to craft contents.
+Both of them combine their expertise to craft content.
 Next, such contents are distributed to a huge audience which is double in size.
 Interestingly, it can be done at half of the cost.

 Experiments are fruitful